-- Knowing and understanding duties and responsibilities as a board member and complying with them. - Researching the organisation before becoming a board member, talking to other board members and accessing publicly available information about the organisation, such as via the ACNC charity register (for registered charities). - Familiarising themselves with, having a copy of, and complying with the organisation's governing documentation (including the constitution, by-laws, sub-committee charters and policies and procedures); knowing the rights and obligations of the board members under that documentation. - Satisfying themselves that there are effective corporate governance policies and procedures, ensuring that the organisation and its management are adhering to those policies and procedures and, if necessary, implementing changes. - Seeking advice and asking questions if unsure about a particular area of governance. - Completing appropriate training for necessary knowledge and skills to properly perform the responsibilities. - Reading all board papers, requesting further information and asking questions to satisfy themselves that they have all the information they need in order to make a decision. - Ensuring board minutes are correct and complete.
+- Knowing and understanding their duties and responsibilities as a paid or volunteer board member and complying with them. - Researching the organisation before becoming a board member, talking to other board members and accessing publicly available information about the organisation, such as through the Australian Charities and Not-for-profits Commission (ACNC) charity register (for registered charities). - Familiarising themselves with, having a copy of, and complying with the organisation's governing documentation (including the constitution, by-laws, sub-committee charters and policies and procedures) and knowing their rights and obligations as board members under that documentation. - Satisfying themselves that the organisation has effective corporate governance policies and procedures, ensuring that the organisation and its management are adhering to those policies and procedures and, if necessary, implementing changes to ensure compliance. - · Seeking advice and asking questions if they are unsure about a particular area of governance. - Completing appropriate training to gain the necessary knowledge and skills to properly perform their responsibilities and duties. - Reading all board papers, requesting further information and asking questions to satisfy themselves that they have all the information they need in order to make an informed decision. - Ensuring board minutes are maintained, correct and complete.